-Currently I plan on using homework to give you practice at using the things we learn as well as a way for me to give you direct feedback on your knowledge.
-To this end I suggest a number of homework exercises from the book (see the schedule on the Math 121 course page[5]).
-I will collect the exercises marked with an asterisk () but you should do far more problems than the ones I collect.
-If you feel it necessary for your learning you should even do more than the full list of exercises I have suggested.
+I plan on assigning homework to give you practice at using the things we learn as well as a way for me to give you direct feedback on your knowledge.
+I will suggest a number of homework exercises for each section of the text and record them in the tentative schedule on the Math 258 course page[5].
+I will collect the exercises marked with an asterisk (\) but you should do far more problems than the ones I collect.
+If you feel it necessary for your learning you should even do more than the full list of exercises I suggest.